 For precise and concise information, download my CV here.

-I am currently a Senior Research Officer at ESSEXLab and the Department of Government of the University of Essex.
-Prior to assuming this position I was a lecturer in Experimental Economics at the Economics Department of the University of Birmingham, and a fellow of BEEL, and before that a postdoctoral fellow at Nuffield College, University of Oxford, and the assistant to the director of CESS.
+I am currently a Lecturer at the John Stuart Mill College of the Vrije Universiteit Amsterdam.
+Prior to assuming this position I was a Senior Research Fellow at the University of Essex, and before that I was a lecturer in the University of Birmingham, and a postdoctoral fellow at Nuffield College, University of Oxford.
 I received my BA, MSc and PhD from the University of Valencia, where I had the enormous luck of working with Enrique Fatas at LINEEX.
 If I know something about experiments in social sciences, I learned it from him.
 In addition I have held visiting positions at CREED (Universiteit van Amsterdam) and the Universitat Autònoma de Barcelona.

 My major research and teaching interests are in the areas of behavioural science, political economy, public economics, economic voting and organizational behavior.
 My research consists of three main areas: